Forecasting Using Historical Data

 4. Random or irregular fluctuations: Random or irregular fluctuations are unpredictable variations in the data that cannot be attributed to trends, seasonality, or cyclical movements.
 These fluctuations may be caused by factors such as random events, outliers, or measurement errors.

-See also Forecasting Time Series
+See also Time Series Forecasting Methods

 Understanding these components is essential for accurate time series forecasting.